NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Moon May.md

 Your mother was a moon hag, a handmaiden of Groetus, and you have a single scarlet eye and a sliver of her supernal foresight.
-You can cast [[Guidance|Guidance]] as an occult innate cantrip.
+You can cast [[Spells/Guidance|Guidance]] as an occult innate cantrip.
 A cantrip is heightened to a spell rank equal to half your level rounded up.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*